These gems give you comparative insight into how you are performing against last year, forecast, budget, or two scenarios.

 Written by Hannah Dawson

-Tracking your performance against what you said it would be
+Tracking your performance against expectations

 Use case 1: This year v last year